energino/joule/README.md

 joule
 =====

-Joule is a energy profiler for Energino
+Joule is an energy consumption profiler for WLANs